maprost/gox/README.md

 # GoX

-Build Tool, to build and run your go application in a docker container.
+GoX is a go tool, to build and run your go server application in a docker container.

 ## Actions
-- init all dependencies for your test environment (`gox-init`)
+- init all dependencies in docker for your test environment (IntelliJ) (`gox-init`)
-- compile and test your go application and create a docker image (`gox-build`)
+- compile and test (init therefore all dependencies) your go server application in a docker container and create a docker image (`gox-build`)
 - run your docker image + dependencies (`gox-run`)
 - see all states of your docker container/images (`gox-stat`)